bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 **Units**: In general, SI units must be used (we refer to [LINK](https://bids-specification.readthedocs.io/en/stable/99-appendices/05-units.html)) and we recommend to use the CMIXF style formatting for SI units, for example, "kBq/mL" rather than "kilobecquerel per ml".

-PET data belong to the `pet` directory.
-PET imaging data SHOULD be stored in 4D (or 3D if only one volume was acquired) NIfTI files with `_pet` suffix.
-Volumes should be stored in chronological order (the order they were acquired in).

 **Task:** With respect to the `task-<label>`, data is arranged in a similar way as task-based and resting state BOLD fMRI data.
 In case of studies using combined PET/fMRI, subject-specific tasks may be carried out during the acquisition within the same session.
 Therefore, it is possible to specify `task-<label>` in accordance with the fMRI data.
 For more information please see the [BIDS specification for MRI](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/01-magnetic-resonance-imaging-data.html#task-including-resting-state-imaging-data).

-**Acquisition:** In case of studies with multiple acquisitions per subject using different tracers, the `acq-<label>` must be used to distinguish between different tracers.
-Please keep in mind that the label used is arbitrary and each file requires a separate JSON sidecar with details of the tracer used (see below).
-Examples are `acq-18FFDG` for fludeoxyglucose, `acq-11CPIB` for Pittsburgh compound B, etc.

-**Reconstruction:** The reconstruction key (`recon-<label>`) has four reserved values:
-- `acdyn`, for reconstructions with attenuation correction of dynamic data;
-- `acstat`, for reconstructions with attenuation correction of static data;
-- `nacdyn`, for reconstructions without attenuation correction of dynamic data;
-- `nacstat`, for reconstructions without attenuation correction of static data.
-Further details regarding reconstruction are in the `_pet.json` file.
-In case of multiple reconstructions of the data with the same type, we allow for using a number after the `<label>` in order to distinguish, for example `recon-acdyn1` and `recon-acdyn2`.

 In addition to the imaging data (`*.nii`) a `_pet.json` sidecar file needs to be provided.
 The included metadata are divided into sections described below.